Joshua Ryne Goldberg: Tanya Cohen

 Under this persona, Goldberg posed as a female left-wing Australian activist opposed to free speech.

 Goldberg's work under the persona was published in many places, including Thought Catalog, a Daily Kos diary; and Feministing, a feminist blog.
 Wall Street Journal columnist James Taranto apologized for believing a hoax allegedly perpetrated by Goldberg under the name "Tanya Cohen" earlier in 2015.

 National Reviews Charles Cooke described the article that Taranto responded to as "exquisite satire", while Mike Masnick of Techdirt called it "damn good satire, because it's just stupid enough at the beginning to drag you in and make you believe it, and then, slowly but surely, over the course of a very long writeup, it starts tossing out ever more ridiculous ideas -- drip... drip... drip -- that just, gently, turn up the outrage-o-meter, such that many people don't even realize that it's satire."
 This persona was linked to Goldberg on Facebook.

 White supremacist personas

-European88 and Reddit

-On Reddit, Goldberg made thousands of racist posts under the neo-Nazi persona "European88."
-Under this persona, Goldberg created and moderated many controversial Reddit communities that were racist in nature, including being a moderator for the "r/CoonTown" subreddit.

 Many subreddits he created or moderated, including "r/CoonTown", were banned during a period when Reddit's content policy was revised in August 2015.

-"Michael Slay"

 Goldberg posted on the neo-Nazi website The Daily Stormer as "Michael Slay".
 Upon his arrest and unveiling, the administrator of the site removed his posts.
-In 2022, while serving time in American federal prison, Goldberg published an article on the self-publishing website Medium detailing how he became a writer for The Daily Stormer and mocking The Daily Stormer founder Andrew Anglin.